organisciak/dissertation/document/5_design_objective.md

 Base payment was \$0.05 lower than was provided for the basic interface, while the continued engagement bonus was \$0.10 per task.

 ![Message encouraging repeat work](images/design-stickaround.png) {#fig:staybonus}
-;

 In sum, of the ample ways to design a feedback mechanism, this study's condition:

 - Positions workers relative to the workforce, rather than absolute measures.
-- Designed with increased focus on worker self-motivation over the observer effect.
+- Is designed with focus on worker self-motivation more than the observer effect.
 - Focuses on intervention at a start of a new task.

 ### Time-Limited Interface (FAST)